George Nagobads: Honors and legacy

 Nagobads was known as the "hockey doc" during his 34-year tenure with the Minnesota Golden Gophers men's ice hockey team.
 He was made the namesake of the Dr. V. George Nagobads Unsung Hero Award in 1978, at the recommendation of Herb Brooks for annual recognition of a player on the team.

-In 2003, the IIHF recognized his career of contributions to international ice hockey with the Paul Loicq Award.
+In 2003, the IIHF recognized Nagobads for his career of contributions to international ice hockey with the Paul Loicq Award.
 In the same year, he was inducted into the United States Hockey Hall of Fame as a member of the US men's national team at the 1980 Winter Olympics.
 USA Hockey honored him with both the Distinguished Achievement Award and the Excellence in Safety Award in 2005.
 In 2010, he was inducted into the United States Hockey Hall of Fame as an individual in the builder category.

 Nagobads was inducted into the Golden Gophers Hockey Hall of Fame in 2010.
-In a men's hockey pre-game ceremony on November 20, 2021, the Golden Gophers celebrated the 100th birthday for Nagobads, and recognized the 1974, 1976 and 1979 NCAA hockey championships won by the Golden Gophers.
-He was named the recipient of the 2021–22 State of Hockey Legacy Award, in recognition of long-term contributions to hockey in Minnesota, as given by the Minnesota Wild in partnership with Minnesota Hockey and Bally Sports North.
+In a men's hockey pre-game ceremony on November 20, 2021, the Golden Gophers celebrated the 100th birthday of Nagobads, and recognized the 1974, 1976, and 1979 championships won by the Golden Gophers.
+He was given a 100th birthday party luncheon, attended by former players of the Gophers, and others well-known in Minnesota hockey.

+In January 2022, Nagobads as named the recipient of the 2021–22 State of Hockey Legacy Award, in recognition of long-term contributions to hockey in Minnesota, as given by the Minnesota Wild in partnership with Minnesota Hockey and Bally Sports North.

-Personal life
+Personal life and death

-Nagobads speaks five languages: English, Latvian, Russian, German and French.
-He has two daughters, and resides in Edina, Minnesota.
+Nagobads was encouraged by his father to learn a foreign language, and became fluent in French and German by kindergarten age.
+As an adult he spoke five languages: Latvian, French, German, Russian and English.
+He had two daughters, and resided in Edina, Minnesota.
 He was married to Velta Maria Nagobads until her death on September 12, 2005.

-She was interred in Crystal Lake Cemetery in Minneapolis.
-In April 2015, he was mugged while laying flowers and visiting his wife's grave.
+In April 2015, he was the victim of a mugging while laying flowers and visiting his wife's grave.
 He escaped by throwing his wallet away, then drove himself to the hospital where he received 18 stitches on wounds to his head.
 In November 2015, Nagobads became an ambassador for the Kids First Fund and contributed to fostering safe environments for abused children worldwide.

-He turned 100 on November 18, 2021.
+Nagobads died on March 31, 2023, at age 101, in Edina, Minnesota, and was interred with his wife in Crystal Lake Cemetery in Minneapolis.
+He was remembered by former Gopher player and US men's national junior team coach Murray Williamson who wrote, "A gentleman beyond reproach who touched the lives of literally thousands of young hockey players at the youth, collegiate, international and Olympic levels over the past 65 years".